 Every year you have the option to recertify your employment.
 In return, the Federal Student Aid department will update your progress and share how many remaining payments are needed before you can apply for forgiveness.
 If you’re on a routine payment schedule, it can take as little as 10 years to reach forgiveness, regardless of the total amount remaining on your loans!

-In addition to Public Service Loan Forgiveness, the Watson Institute also qualifies as an eligible employer for the Teacher Loan Forgiveness program.
 Our experienced team of HR professionals is here to assist you through the Loan Forgiveness process.

 What is Teacher Loan Forgiveness?

 The Teacher Loan Forgiveness program offers qualified teaching professionals the chance to earn up to $17,500 of forgiveness towards their Direct Subsidized and Unsubsidized loans, or Subsidized and Unsubsidized Federal Stafford loans.